 - In Spellbent, strange moss and spiked vines grow from the ground where Smoky the familiar's blood falls.

-- When Fener's blood rains down on the battlefield in Malazan Book of the Fallen, it resurrects the T'lan Imass and the undead Jaghut army for the final battle in The Crippled God.
+- When War God Fener's blood rains down on the battlefield in the last book of the Malazan Book of the Fallen, it resurrects the T'lan Imass and the undead Jaghut army for the final battle in The Crippled God.
+Which is rather inconvenient for either group, as now they're mortal again and can actually die.

 - Greek Mythology: